 Measuring the impact of creative learning methods in delivering healthcare with Dr Stephanie Steels, School of Social Work, The University of Leeds.

 Exploring the concept of 'risk' in arts practice with people with learning disabilities.
 Working with Dr Alice O’Grady School of Performance and Cultural Industries and Dr Stephanie Steels, School of Social Work, University of Leeds.

 “The Social History of Learning Disability” Co-Authored by Director of Creative Learning, Vicky Ackroyd in Learning Disability Practice (May 2016), Volume 19, Number 4, Pages 14 – 17 http://journals.rcni.com/doi/abs/10.7748/ldp.19.4.14.s19

-We're supporting specialists 'Achievement for All' Education to look at the education experience of young people with learning disabilities in the youth justice system.
-With funding from the Department for Education we will train staff from Achievement for All and evaluators from Manchester Metropolitan University in accessible and inclusive approaches to both deliver work and gather data.
+We supported specialists 'Achievement for All' Education to look at the education experience of young people with learning disabilities in the youth justice system.
+With funding from the Department for Education we trained staff from Achievement for All and evaluators from Manchester Metropolitan University in accessible and inclusive approaches to both deliver work and gather data.

 Running workshops for young people with learning disablities as part of Around the Toilet, a cross-disciplinary, arts-based research project funded by the AHRC Connected Communities programme, which explores the toilet as a place of exclusion and belonging.